LSST TVS SC Subgroup: Microlensing

 Membership

-Somayeh Khakpash, University of Delaware
+Subgroup Chair: Somayeh Khakpash, University of Delaware

 Our subgroup has 22 members, based in the USA, Germany, France, UK and New Zealand.
+New members are welcome!

+If you are an existing member of TVS, please contact the chair via email or LSST Slack to join.
 Otherwise, you can join the TVS Science Collaboration and indicate microlensing as your primary subgroup via the application form here.
 All members are expected to read and abide by the TVS Code of Conduct, the TVS Charter, and the TVS Publication Policy.
-Those documents describe the priviledges and responsibilities of TVS membership.
-Members may sign the Code of Conduct and Charter using this web form.
 We look forward to having you join us!

 Active Projects